-PREREQUISITE: Students must have previously taken two business courses, have earned 100 credits, meetings with the course instructor.
+Students accepted in the BEI program work in offices and placements throughout the school and attend monthly meetings with the course instructor.
 The BEI program simulates the business environment and creates connections with strategies and skills students have learned in their business classes.
 Students will enroll in a virtual course that examines areas such as job search practices, soft skills, business etiquette, business communication, networking, and interview simulations.
 Enrolled students take advantage of the opportunity to deepen their understanding of business etiquette and other interpersonal skills necessary for successful employment.
+Enrollment is limited to the number of mentored sites available in the building.
+Thus, students who are eligible and interested in this must be recommended and interviewed by a business teacher.